Primary Care Residency Track

 The National Resident Matching Program® (NRMP®) code for the primary care residency track is 2978140M0.

 The blocks that make up the primary care residency curriculum are designed to meet specific educational objectives and consist of interactive learning activities, independent projects, and resident-led conferences.
 Blocks begin in the first year with Essentials of Primary Care (EPIC), a rigorous monthlong introduction to primary care, focused on the diagnosis and management of common illnesses and effective systems-based practice.

-Subsequent blocks include dermatology, women’s health, clinical epidemiology, geriatrics, health policy and economics, psychosocial medicine, and neuromusculoskeletal medicine.
+Subsequent blocks include dermatology, gender health, clinical epidemiology, addiction medicine, geriatrics and palliative care, health policy, psychosocial medicine, and musculoskeletal medicine.